WellthCare

 Loss of Coverage for the Ex-Spouse

-Divorce typically terminates your spouse’s eligibility for coverage under your employer plan.
-The timing is critical:
+Divorce usually ends your spouse's eligibility for coverage under your employer plan.
+Timing matters.

-- Immediate loss: Coverage for your ex-spouse usually ends on the date of the divorce or at the end of the month, depending on your plan’s terms.
+• Immediate loss: Coverage typically stops on the divorce date or at month-end, depending on your plan.

-- COBRA continuation: Under COBRA (if your employer has 20+ employees), your ex-spouse can continue the same coverage for up to 36 months-but must pay the full premium plus a 2% administrative fee.
+• COBRA: If your employer has 20+ employees, your ex can keep the same plan for up to 36 months - but they'll pay the full premium plus a 2% fee.

 Impact on Your Own Coverage

-For the employee whose plan the divorce takes place under, you’ll likely:
+If you're the employee whose plan the divorce is under, here's what changes:

 Special Considerations for High-Cost Scenarios and Wealth Building

-Marriage and divorce often trigger increased healthcare utilization-from prenatal care to managing stress-related conditions.
-WellthCare’s Health-to-Wealth Operating System directly addresses this by turning every preventive action into tangible financial value.
-Here’s how:
+Marriage and divorce can trigger more doctor visits - from prenatal care to stress-related issues.
+WellthCare's Health-to-Wealth system tackles this by turning every preventive step into real money.
+Here's how it works:

-- Free money at the WellthCare Store: Earned instantly for actions like a preventive scan or annual physical.
-A married couple can double their store earnings, while a divorced individual can maintain the same personal earning rate.
+• Free money at the WellthCare Store: Earn it instantly for things like a scan or physical.
+Married couples can double their earnings; divorced individuals keep earning at the same rate.

-- Automatic Pension contributions: Each preventive action funnels free money into a SEP IRA or Pension account, compounding over time.
-Marriage can accelerate this as a team; divorce doesn’t stop the compounding effect for the individual still enrolled.
+• Automatic Pension contributions: Every preventive action contributes free money to a SEP IRA or Pension account, compounding over time.
+Marriage can accelerate that; divorce doesn't stop the compounding.

-- Readiness Index for future decisions: After 6-12 months of using WellthCare, the system provides a patent-pending Readiness Index that shows how much you and your employer could save by moving to WellthCare Complete or Medicare-useful if divorce leads to income changes or job shifts.
+• Readiness Index: After 6-12 months, you get a patent-pending score showing how much you and your employer could save by moving to WellthCare Complete or Medicare - handy if divorce changes your income or job.

 Legal and Compliance Steps to Take

-- Notify your employer within 30 days of the marriage or divorce to initiate the SEP.
-Most plans require written proof (marriage certificate or divorce decree).
+1. Notify your employer within 30 days of the marriage or divorce to start the SEP.
+Most plans ask for written proof - marriage certificate or divorce decree.

-- Update your beneficiaries on any retirement accounts (including WellthCare-funded Pension accounts) and life insurance policies.
-Divorce often invalidates prior designations unless a court order requires otherwise.
+2. Update beneficiaries on retirement accounts (including WellthCare-funded Pension accounts) and life insurance.
+Divorce often nullifies prior designations unless a court order says otherwise.

-- Review dependent care and FSA/HSA accounts: Marriage or divorce can change eligibility for Dependent Care FSAs.
-Divorce may require splitting or closing Health Savings Accounts (HSAs) under Qualified Domestic Relations Orders (QDROs) in some cases.
+3. Review FSA/HSA accounts: Marriage or divorce can change who's eligible for Dependent Care FSAs.
+Divorce might require splitting or closing HSAs under a Qualified Domestic Relations Order (QDRO).

-- Explore COBRA and marketplace options early, especially if your ex-spouse loses coverage and has pre-existing conditions-though ACA plans cover all conditions without restrictions.
+4. Check COBRA and marketplace options early - especially if your ex-spouse has pre-existing conditions (though ACA plans cover all conditions without limits).

 How WellthCare Makes These Life Events Less Stressful

-Unlike traditional benefits that treat marriage or divorce as purely administrative or costly events, WellthCare reframes them as opportunities to optimize health and wealth simultaneously.
-Whether you’re adding a spouse to your plan and sharing in earned store dollars and Pension growth, or navigating divorce and needing to preserve your own financial momentum, WellthCare’s zero-risk, preventive-first system ensures you’re not penalized for life changes.
-You get $0-co-pay care regardless of marital status, free money for every healthy action, and a clear path to lower long-term healthcare costs and higher savings-all without disrupting your existing coverage.
+Most benefits treat marriage or divorce as administrative headaches or cost bumps.
+WellthCare sees them differently - as chances to optimize health and wealth.
+Whether you're adding a spouse and sharing store dollars and Pension growth, or navigating divorce solo, WellthCare's preventive-first system means you're not penalized for life changes.
+You get $0-co-pay care, free money for every healthy action, and a path to lower costs and higher savings - all without disrupting your existing coverage.

-For employers, these events are exactly why WellthCare enters as a trojan horse system: it works alongside any current health plan, capturing real behavioral data that helps reduce claims costs, while employees feel more financially secure through marriage and divorce transitions.
-In a world where life changes often mean paperwork and stress, WellthCare makes sure that better health still builds real wealth, no matter your relationship status.
+For employers, that's exactly why WellthCare works as a trojan horse system: it sits alongside any current health plan, captures real behavioral data to cut claims costs, and gives employees financial security during marriage or divorce.
+Life changes may mean paperwork and stress, but with WellthCare, better health still builds real wealth - no matter your relationship status.